-The good news is that there are plenty of things that you can do to help navigate your menopausal transition with confidence.
-Equipping yourself with as much factual information as possible, getting tips on how to ease unwanted symptoms, and knowing where to turn for help and support are some of the key ways that you can feel empowered to take control of this new phase in life.
+The good news is that there are plenty of things you can do to help navigate your menopausal transition with confidence.
+Equipping yourself with as much reliable information as possible, getting tips on how to ease unwanted symptoms, and knowing where to turn for help and support are some of the key ways to feel empowered to take control of this new phase in life.

 Below, we discuss what menopause is, what symptoms can look like, and offer a few suggestions on ways to help manage this natural transition.

 What is menopause?

-A woman is said to have reached menopause when her periods have stopped, because her ovaries are no longer producing eggs, and she can no longer fall pregnant naturally.
-Periods might stop very suddenly, or they might gradually reduce in the months or years leading up to menopause.
+A woman is said to have reached menopause when her periods stop, because her ovaries are no longer producing eggs, and she can no longer fall pregnant naturally.
+Periods might stop very suddenly or gradually reduce in the months or years leading up to menopause.

-Menopause is a natural part of the ageing process, which typically occurs between the ages of 45-55 years old.
-The average age for a woman to reach menopause in the UK is 51 (NHS), however, around 1 in 100 women will experience menopause before the age of 40.
+Menopause is a natural part of the ageing process, which typically occurs between the ages of 45-55.
+The average age for a woman to reach menopause in the UK is 51 (NHS); however, around one in 100 women will experience menopause before the age of 40.
 This is known as premature or early menopause, or premature ovarian insufficiency.

-Once a woman has had no periods at all for 12 consecutive months, she is said to have reached menopause, and is then considered to be post-menopausal.
-At this stage, while some women will experience no or very few physical or psychological effects as a result of their lower oestrogen levels, many women can continue to experience post-menopausal symptoms for up to 15 years.
+Once a woman has had no periods at all for 12 consecutive months, she’s said to have reached menopause, and is then considered to be post-menopausal.
+While some women will experience no or very few physical or psychological effects at this stage due to their lower oestrogen levels, many women can continue to experience post-menopausal symptoms for up to 15 years.

 What causes menopause?

-Menopause is usually a direct result of ageing, because as women get older, their ovaries produce fewer sex hormones – particularly oestrogen – and no longer produce an egg each month.
-It is still currently unknown why some women experience this drop in hormones before the age of 40.
+Menopause is usually a direct result of ageing because, as women age, their ovaries make fewer sex hormones – particularly oestrogen – and no longer produce an egg each month.
+It’s still unknown why some women experience this drop in hormones before the age of 40.